chemica/ruby/README.md

     ```

 * <a name="method-def-empty-lines"></a>Use a single empty line to break between
     statements to break up methods into logical paragraphs internally.
+(Consider
+    creating a new method if your method spans more than five lines or has more
+    than one purpose.)
     <sup>[[link](#method-def-empty-lines)]</sup>

     ```ruby